timrwilliams/documentation/Platform Documentation.md

 ### Remote Address

-Because client requests don't hit your app directly, but are forwarded via the routing tier, you can't access the clients IP by reading the remote address.
+Given that client requests don't hit your app directly, but are forwarded via the routing tier, you can't access the clients IP by reading the remote address.
 The remote address will always be the internal IP of one of the routing nodes.
 To make the origin remote address available the routing tier sets the `X-Forwarded-For` header to the original clients IP.

 ### cloudcontrolled.com Routing Tier